 How long does labiaplasty and vaginaplasty take?

-All labiaplasty and vaginal tightening procedures are done as a day procedure.
-They are usually performed with local anaesthetic and sedation.
+All labiaplasty procedures are done as a day procedure.
+They are usually performed with local anaesthetic and sedation as required.

-It takes less than 2 hours for a labiaplasty minora to around 3 hours for complete vaginal rejuvenation.
+It takes less than 2 hours for a labiaplasty minora to be performed.